laraalegre/lotss-dr1/docs/README.md

 # Intro

-LoTSS-DR1 is the first public data release of the **LOFAR Two-metre Sky Survey** (LoTSS, Shimwell et al. 2017).
-LoTSS-DR1 (described in Shimwell et al. 2018) surveys the **HETDEX** field.
+LoTSS-DR1 is the first public data release of the **LOFAR Two-metre Sky Survey** (LoTSS, <a  href="https://ui.adsabs.harvard.edu/abs/2017A%26A...598A.104S/abstract">Shimwell et al. 2017</a>).
+LoTSS-DR1 (described in <a href="https://ui.adsabs.harvard.edu/abs/2019A%26A...622A...1S/abstract">Shimwell et al. 2018</a>) surveys the **HETDEX** field.

+A full list of publications and LoTSS-DR1 data products can be found in the <a href="https://www.lofar-surveys.org"> LOFAR surveys website<a>.

 The source detection in LoTSS-DR1 is performed using the Python Blob Detector and Source Finder Software (**PyBDSF**, Mohan et al. 2015) which fits Gaussians to pixel islands.
 This generates components rather than true sources.
-For that reason, the identification of LOFAR radio sources as well as the cross-matching with optical counterparts (Pan-STARRS and WISE) was achieved using a combination of statistical likelihood ratio techniques and visual inspection via a private LOFAR Galaxy Zoo (LGZ) classification project (described in Williams et al. 2018).
+For that reason, the identification of LOFAR radio sources as well as the cross-matching with optical counterparts (Pan-STARRS and WISE) was achieved using a combination of statistical likelihood ratio techniques and visual inspection via a private LOFAR Galaxy Zoo (LGZ) classification project (described in <a href="https://ui.adsabs.harvard.edu/abs/2019A%26A...622A...2W/abstract">Williams et al. 2018</a>).

-The LoTSS-DR1 connection between each raw PyBDSF source and the final optical associations (or lack of association), is explained in a Jupyter notebook (avalilable in the **Downloads** section).
+The LoTSS-DR1 correspondence between each raw PyBDSF source and the final optical associations (or lack of association), is explained in a Jupyter notebook (avalilable in the **Downloads** section).
 The input and output catalogues are explained next.

 ***